 XI Sergey Kuryokhin Contemporary Art Award-giving Ceremony will happen in 2020.
-This time Ceremony will take place at Malcevsky market — the oldest market in St. Petersburg.

 The Award is given to painters, curators, writers, journalists and musicians, in whose work the innovative ideals of Sergey Kuryokhin are given in new perspective.

 This year the Award will be given in 8 nominations: